demetriusvissarion/demetriusvissarion/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an E-commerce website and a few other small projects
+- 🔭 I’m currently working on a few small projects
 - 👯 I’m looking to collaborate on open source code projects
 - 📫 How to reach me: demetrius.vissarion@gmail.com